ruixing76/alta2023/src/pages/mentoring/index.md

 | Xiuzhen Zhang    | Royal Melbourne Institute of Technology&nbsp;&nbsp; | Professor                | xiuzhen.zhang@rmit.edu.au         | Yes            |

 *Mentors: When you are no longer accepting mentees, send an email to exec@alta.asn.au to have your status updated.

+The [Slack channel](https://join.slack.com/t/slack-8hv5920/shared_invite/zt-zwgwmzwx-dAeCuQbwWFOwvtcOzit_3Q) can be used for mentorship communication during ALTA 2021.

 <br><br><br>
 _If you have any questions regarding the ALTA mentoring program, please contact president@alta.asn.au._